AlexVallat/LegacyHelper/README.md

 By policy and design, WebExtensions are more restricted than the legacy addons they are intended to replace.
 This means that some of the functionality that legacy addons could provide is no longer possible to do as a WebExtension.

-This addon should be regarded as similar to rooting your phone.
+This addon should be regarded as similar to jailbreaking or rooting your phone.
 It is expressely bypassing the restrictions and permissions for WebExtensions for addons that use it.
 Needless to say, **_if an addon requires you to install this helper, only do so if you trust that addon completely!_**

 ## Installation
 This addon can only be installed in [Firefox Developer Edition](https://developer.mozilla.org/en-US/Firefox/Developer_Edition) or [Nightly](https://nightly.mozilla.org/).
 First, set the `extensions.legacy.enabled` preference in `about:config` to `true`.
 Then install LegacyHelper.xpi from [Latest Release](https://github.com/AlexVallat/LegacyHelper/releases/latest).